1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ### Fluidd
 Fluidd is kinda similar to Mainsail, but it doesn't seem to be maintained as much as Mainsail (afaik).

-## Special Functions
-In the following I'll list some of the special functions which make Klipper so interesting and outstanding compared to the stock firmware, besides the fact that you can adjust the firmware settings to your own needs.

-### G-Codes & Macros
-Klipper uses extended g-codes and macros, so not all of the 'regular' g-code commands are known and useable within Klipper.
-See the [g-codes chapter](https://www.klipper3d.org/G-Codes.html) of the official Klipper documentation for an overview of the specific commands.
-You can also find [command templates](https://www.klipper3d.org/Command_Templates.html) in the official documentation.

-Due to the fact that Klipper also uses macros, you can set up your own macros to set up certain routines or to e.g. use scripts to do automatic backups of your Klipper configs.

-### ABL and Manual Bed Leveling
-You can configure the ABL procedure as well so that it fits your needs.
-Means, you can change the amount and location of probing points, the probing speed and the amount of probes for each probing point.
-You can also choose between different probe algorithms.

-Besides that, you can also use manual bed leveling in addition to the ABL.
-This is especially useful for people who replaced the stock spacers of the bed with [adjustable spacers](../hardware/bed/#different-spacers) for being able to tram the bed itself as well.
-Read the description of the function ["screws_tilt_adjust" with the command "SCREWS_TILT_CALCULATE"](https://www.klipper3d.org/Manual_Level.html#adjusting-bed-leveling-screws-using-the-bed-probe) which tells you exactly how much and in which direction you have to turn each screw to tram the bed after configuring it for your printer.

-### Pressure Advance
-By using Klipper you can take advantage of using a feature called "Pressure Advance".
-Please refer to the official Klipper documentation of [Pressure Advance](https://www.klipper3d.org/Pressure_Advance.html) about how to calibrate and use it.

-### Resonance Compensation: Input Shaping
-By using Klipper you can take advantage of using Resonance Compensation and a feature called "Input Shaping".
-You can either calibrate it manually or by using additional hardware like ADXL345 acceleration sensors (recommended).
-Please refer to the official Klipper documentation of [Resonance Compensation](https://www.klipper3d.org/Resonance_Compensation.html#resonance-compensation) about how to calibrate and use it.